 Audrey's other professional experience includes chief operating officer of Neighborhood Health Plan, executive director for the Boston Mayor's Advisory Committee on Health Care, associate commissioner of Massachusetts's Department of Mental Health, and assistant budget director for the Massachusetts Executive Office for Administration and Finance.

-She is widely recognized for her expertise in all aspects of health care and is often called upon to serve on committees and task forces around the state, such as the Mayor’s Advisory Committee on Addiction & Recovery (Boston) and the MA House of Representatives Legislative Working Group on Managed Care Organizations and the Attorney General’s Advisory Task Force on Community Benefits.
+She is widely recognized for her expertise in all aspects of health care and is often called upon to serve on committees and task forces around the state, such as the Mayor's Advisory Committee on Addiction & Recovery (Boston), the MA House of Representatives Legislative Working Group on Managed Care Organizations and the Attorney General’s Advisory Task Force on Community Benefits.
 Audrey is also a sought after speaker on the local and national health care scene.

 Audrey holds a master's degree in management of human services from the Heller School at Brandeis University.
-She serves on the boards of the Justice Resource Institute and the MA Health Policy Forum and Philanthropy Massachusetts.
+She serves on the boards of the Justice Resource Institute, the MA Health Policy Forum and Philanthropy Massachusetts.
 She received the inaugural Art of Healthcare Award from the East Boston Neighborhood Health Center in 2014 and the Thomas M. Menino Award in 2016 from the Disability Policy Consortium.
 In 2018, Audrey was honored by the Lynn Community Health Center with their annual women’s award and by the Massachusetts Association for Mental Health with their Spirit of Compassion award.